Finished the Wotakoi: Love is Hard for Otaku anime and desperate to know what happens next? You’re likely searching for a clear starting point in the

 - Definitive Starting Point: To continue the story after the anime and all OVAs, you must start reading at Chapter 51, which is found in English omnibus Volume 5.

-- Skipped Content Exists: The anime adaptation is not 1-to-1; it skips numerous manga chapters and reorders events, particularly impacting the development of side characters Naoya and Ko.
+manga chapters and reorders events, particularly impacting the development of side characters Naoya and Ko.- The

-- Confusing Volume Numbers: The English release by Kodansha is a “2-in-1” omnibus format, meaning it has 6 volumes, while the original Japanese release has 11 smaller volumes.
+Manga is Complete: The Wotakoimanga series by Fujita is finished, concluding with Chapter 86 in the 11th Japanese volume (and the 6th English volume).- Confusing Volume Numbers: The English release by Kodansha is a “2-in-1” omnibus format, meaning it has 6 volumes, while the original Japanese release has 11 smaller volumes.

-- OVA Chronology is Tricky: The three Original Video Animations (OVAs) adapt chapters from later in the manga (volumes 6, 7, and 10) and are not direct sequels to the TV anime series.
+- OVA Chronology is Tricky: The three Original Video Animations (OVAs) adapt chapters from later in the

-Where Does the Wotakoi Anime Leave Off in the Manga?
+Where Does the Wotakoi Anime Leave Off in the Manga ?

-The definitive answer is that the Wotakoi anime series, including all three OVAs, concludes its adaptation at Chapter 50 of the manga.
-This means to pick up the story right where the animated content ends, you need to start reading from Chapter 51.
-Based on source material verification, this chapter marks the beginning of the unadapted main storyline.
+The definitive answer is that the Wotakoi anime series, including all three OVAs, concludes its adaptation at Chapter 50 of the

 For those purchasing the official English translation from Kodansha Comics, this can be slightly confusing.
 The English release is a 2-in-1 omnibus format.
 Chapter 51 is located in the middle of the English omnibus Volume 5.
-Therefore, Volume 5 is the ideal manga to purchase if your goal is to continue the story of Narumi, Hirotaka, and the rest of the office crew without missing any new plot points.
+Therefore, Volume 5 is the ideal

 This answer accounts for the 11-episode main TV series broadcast on Amazon Prime Video and the three subsequent OVAs.
 While the anime covers many key moments, our chapter-by-chapter analysis reveals it jumps around the timeline.
 This leads to the most common follow-up question: should you jump straight to Chapter 51, or is it better to go back to the beginning?